rflandau/Orv/implementations/slims/PACKETS.md

 1. *service*: name of the service that was registered.
     - example: "SSH"

 ## MERGE

 **Type Number:** 8

+Sent by a vk to indicate that the target vk should become one of its children (like a reverse JOIN).
+Only used in root-root interactions.
+Must follow a HELLO_ACK.
+Should not be considered confirmed until a MERGE_ACCEPT is received by the requestor.

+### Payload

+1. *height*: the current height of the requestor node
+2. *vkAddr* address the requestor vk will be listening for heartbeats on

 ## MERGE_ACCEPT

 **Type Number:** 9

+Sent by a vk to accept a vk's request to merge.
+Only used in root-root interactions.

+Once received, the original vk (the vk that originally sent the MERGE) can safely consider itself to be the root of the newly merged vault, with the MERGE_ACCEPT sender a child vk.
+The requestor node must then update its height and send an INCREMENT to each child vk that was not part of the prior merge.

+MERGE_ACCEPT has no payload.

 ## INCREMENT

 **Type Number:** 10

+Sent by the new root of a freshly merged vault to inform all existing children of their new height (which should be a simple +1).
+Children who receive an INCREMENT must echo it to *their* child vks.
+Do **not** send INCREMENT down the newly merged branch; in other words, do not send one to the vk that just sent a MERGE_ACCEPT as its height is already correct.

+If a vk receives an INCREMENT with an unexpected height from its parent, handling is implementation-dependent.
+However, the child must take steps to remedy the solution.
+It may leave the vault, it may request a STATUS from its parent (to verify height), or it may do something else; it may *not* remain in the vault with a height inconsistent to that of there rest of the vault.

+### Payload

+1. *newHeight*: the new height the receiver should adjust themselves to.
+It should be their current height + 1.

 ## INCREMENT_ACK

 **Type Number:** 11

+**Optionally** sent by the a child vk after it has adjusted its height so the parent knows it does not need to resend the INCREMENT.
+Counts as a VK_HEARTBEAT.

+### Payload

+1. *newHeight*: the height the child vk just set itself and its branch to.

 ## SERVICE_HEARTBEAT

 **Type Number:** 12

+Sent by a leaf to refresh the lifetimes of all services named therein.

 ### Payload